 Stockton Diamond Grade Separation Project: This project is the grade separation of the intersection of the BNSF Stockton Subdivision and the Union Pacific (UP) Fresno Subdivision in south Stockton.
-This is the most heavily congested freight bottleneck in California.
-In addition to substantial freight and environmental benefits, this project will enable future expansion of ACE and San Joaquins services.
+This junction is the most heavily congested freight bottleneck in California.
+In addition to substantial freight and environmental benefits, this project will enable future expansion of ACE and San Joaquins services without the impediment of the busy at-grade intersection.
 In partnership with the SJJPA, SJRRC and Caltrans pursued and received \$120 million in state and federal funding in 2020 to implement this critical project.
 Valley Rail funding will be used as match funding.
 The environmental and detailed design are being funded through ITIP funds appropriated in 2020.
 The environmental impact report (EIR) was certified by SJRRC on June 4, 2021.
 The environmental assessment (EA) for NEPA Clearance was completed in August 2022.
+The project is substantially funded and construction is targeted to begin in 2024, pending approval from all funding partners.

-Cross-Valley Corridor: As a result of the "South of Merced Integration Study" effort, SJJPA has entered into an MOU with Kings CAG, Kings County Area Public Transit Agency (KCAPTA), Tulare CAG, Tulare County Region Transit Agency, and Visalia Transit to partner in the development of the Cross-Valley Corridor Phase 1 Bus Service and the planning and implementation of the Cross-Valley Rail Project.
-SJJPA also committed to working with KCAPTA and Visalia Transit to seek state funds to provide increased local/regional transit connectivity for the San Joaquins between Hanford and Visalia.
-In 2023, SJJPA is partnering with the City of Hanford, King-Tulare MOU partner agencies, and CHSRA on a Caltrans Sustainable Communities Planning grant for Kings-Tulare HSR station area and Cross Valley Rail (Porterville - Huron) planning.
-The City of Hanford will be the lead agency for this grant.
+Cross-Valley Corridor: As a result of the "South of Merced Integration Study" effort, SJJPA has entered into a Memorandum of Understanding (MOU) with Kings CAG, Kings County Area Public Transit Agency (KCAPTA), Tulare CAG, Tulare County Region Transit Agency, and Visalia Transit to partner in the development of the Cross-Valley Corridor Phase 1 Bus Service and the planning and implementation of the Cross-Valley Rail Project.
+The Phase 1 Service planning is near completion and funding will be sought to implement the service.
+SJJPA also committed to working with KCAPTA and Visalia Transit and has received state funds to provide increased local/regional transit connectivity for the San Joaquins between Hanford and Visalia.
+In 2023, SJJPA partnered with the City of Hanford, King-Tulare MOU partner agencies, and CHSRA on a successful Caltrans Sustainable Communities Planning grant for Kings-Tulare HSR station area and Cross Valley Rail (Porterville - Huron) planning.
+The City of Hanford will be the lead agency for this study effort and SJJPA will take a leadership role in the Cross Valley Rail planning portion of the study.